20250226_165432

 Will there be an impact on the site’s environment?

-The design includes a buffer zone between the panels and the surrounding hedgerows and trees.
+The design includes a buffer zone between the panels and the surrounding hedgerows, trees, and Public Right of Ways.

 Further ecological enhancements being considered include planting native flowers and infilling and enhancing the existing hedgerows with native species.
 The site will, as a minimum, achieve the legislative target of 10% biodiversity net gain (BNG).